slamora/brackets-wiki/Linux-Development-for-Contributors.md

 Brackets officially supports Mac and Windows.
 However, we're working on adding Linux support with the help of our open source community.
 If you're an end user that just wants to try out Brackets on Linux, please be aware that many features are missing or partially implemented.

-To be clear, if you are NOT an extension developer and NOT planning to contribute to brackets-shell, please visit (TBD landing page) to download an experimental build of Brackets.
+To be clear, if you are NOT an extension developer and NOT planning to contribute to brackets-shell, please visit [download.brackets.io](http://download.brackets.io) to download a preview build of Brackets.
 Please review the release notes for known issues.

 Development Environment Setup
 ====